Friday, December 20, 2019

 Haines City is in Polk County in the south-central part of the state.
 Even 30 years after that first Mass, its population was less than 800.
 But the faith took hold in the hearts of its few Catholic settlers.
 Today, St Ann Catholic Church in Haines City is testament to that early effort.

 The road was long and circuitous, though.
 It wasn't until 1949 that St. Ann's began as a Mission Chapel.
-For many years before that, Catholics in Haines City often traveled 10 miles down the road to St. Joseph Catholic Church in Winter Haven to worship.
+For many years before that, Catholics in Haines City traveled 10 miles down the road to St. Joseph Catholic Church in Winter Haven to worship.
 In fact, the 1949 Haines City chapel was a mission of St. Joseph's.

-The St. Joseph's history is an interesting read.
-Upon arrival and establishment in Haines City from New York, Bannon would travel 60 miles to Mass in Tampa.
-That's 60 miles by horse and buggy in pre-air-conditioning, pre-development, pre-everything Florida.
 After the 1890 Mass, Fr. de Carriere returned to Haines City two years later to baptize a Bannon baby - who went on to become a Sister of St. Joseph in St. Augustine.
 Another Mass was celebrated in the Bannon home in 1895.
 At that time, Bannon offered $500 for construction of a church in Haines City.
 That's about $15,000 in modern money.
 Alas, nothing came of the effort.

 The region's Catholic population was still small, but growing and dedicated to faith.
 By 1925, the St. Joseph congregation outgrew its 1914 building and a new church was constructed.
 Still, this was early Florida.
-The website history says that the man who carved the candlesticks - Matt Smith -- would drive his car up to the door of the church during power failures, to supplement the candlelight.
+The website history said that the man who carved the candlesticks - Matt Smith -- would drive his car up to the door of the church during power failures, to supplement the candlelight.

 Wednesday, May 29, 2019